VDBWRAIR/pathdiscov/docs/source/install.rst

         Whichever ones you decide on, you need to put them under ~/databases/humandna and ~/databases/humanrna We will add more documentation on how to do other hosts later, but in general you can check out the configuration.rst file for more information on how to configure the pipeline to use different indexes.
+NOTE: we will fix the database naming to the actual name on the downlaod  site instead of humandna/humanrna.

           .. code-block:: bash